 So, what does this mean?

-If you had followed the stock recommendation of either Stock Advisor or Rule Breakers, you would have increased your investment portfolio by a lot more than if you just invested your money in stock market index ETFs such as the S&P 500.
+If you had followed the stock recommendations of either Stock Advisor or Rule Breakers, you would have increased your investment portfolio by a lot more than if you just invested your money in stock market index ETFs such as the S&P 500.

 In terms of investment strategy, there is a key difference between the Motley Fool Stock Advisor and Rule Breakers.